Rei-SwitchBot/faq/en-us/Universal Remote.md

 5. With above settings, you can adjust volume and other buttons on your third-party remotes with the Universal Remote.

-6. If you have any questions or if you haven't received firmware version 4.0 yet, please contact us via SwitchBot App > Profile > Support >Feedback.

 SwitchBot Hub Products: SwitchBot Hub Mini, SwitchBot Hub 2